Chart Color Schemes

 Berala features high concentrations of group households, with a higher-than-average median household size

 Family households account for 74.3% of all households, including 37.6% couples with children, 20.8% couples without children, and 13.4% single parent families.
-Non-family households constitute the remaining 25.7%, with lone person households at 19.4% and group households comprising 6.2%.
-The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 25.7%, with lone person households at 19.4% and group households comprising 6.2%.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households